Engaged Citizen Corps

 **Information subject to change.
 Program is dependent on receiving funding.

-Thank you to Iowa Campus Compact and the Iowa College AmeriCorps Program for the grant to allow us to offer this program.
+Thank you to Iowa Campus Compact and the Campus Compact AmeriCorps Program for the grant to allow us to offer this program.
 Partial funding is provided through this grant.

-This program was selected as the winner for the national Service + Higher Ed Innovation Challenge in 2015.
-Challenge and funding was made possible by National Conference on Citizenship, The Aspen Institute Franklin Project and Lumina Foundation.
+This program was selected as the winner for the national Service + Higher Ed Innovation Challenge in 2015 and the 2020 Iowa Campus Compact Emerging Innovation Award.